bcrabaja/bcrabaja.github.io/README.md

 	 </p>

 <center><img src="piperart.JPG" width=100% alt="Piper's cute fanart stickers"></img></center>
-<div class="cap">Piper enjoys selling his stickers at Komiket, but also wants to someday be able to join other cons like Komikon or Stickercon.
+<div class="cap">Piper, Komikon 2019' youngest exhibitor, enjoys selling his stickers at Komiket, but also wants to someday be able to join other cons like Komikon or Stickercon.
 Photos (left to right) by Berns Rabaja and Christian Venus</div>

 <p>
  Philippe, also known as “Art by Piper” or simply Piper, makes fanart of TV shows he likes, like Adventure Time, and sells stickers and prints of them.
 It’s his fifth Komiket in three years, having attended the South Komikets in Makati City as well.
 He’s assisted by his aunt, Kat Pineda, who shares that at first, Piper was just “salingkitkit”, or not really registered and just participating on a whim.